aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

 Sets embedded object data.

+**Remarks**

 As Aspose can update embedd all file icons, so it's better that you can add correct icon with  as false.

 **Parameters:**
 | Parameter | Type | Description |